mutable-dan/simd/README.md

 # simd

+## Added a command line optios header only library
+I did not want to install so I made a sym link to the library as
+ln -s <path>/cxxopts/include include
+just point your make file INCLUDEDIR to the symlink to path aboove

 ## <ins>learn to prog using gcc simd compiler intrinsics<ins>
 CPU: Core i7-6 model 94 supporting AVX2 and sse4.2